Doug E. Fresh: Music career

 In 1992, after a four-year hiatus, Fresh joined MC Hammer's label Bust It Records and issued the album Doin' What I Gotta Do, a commercial failure despite some minor acclaim for the single "Bustin' Out (On Funk)", which sampled Rick James's 1979 single "Bustin' Out".

 In 1993, Fresh found a new home at Island Records-affiliated label Gee Street.
 However, he only released one single containing three songs: "I-ight (Alright)" (the main track), "Bounce" and "Freaks".
 Although "I-ight" (which originated the now-famous club chant "Heyyyyyy, YO!...
-I-iiiiight?") was slated to become the first major hit for Doug E. Fresh in five years, it was almost immediately overshadowed by "Freaks", a dancehall tune beatboxed entirely by Doug E. Fresh and vocalized mainly by his protégé, a Brooklyn-born Jamaican teenage newcomer named Vicious.
+I-iiiiight?") was slated to become the first major hit for Fresh in five years, it was almost immediately overshadowed by "Freaks", a dancehall tune beatboxed entirely by Fresh and vocalized mainly by his protégé, a Brooklyn-born Jamaican teenage newcomer named Vicious.
 The song received major radio and club play, followed by video play in early 1994.
 Vicious would soon ink a deal with Sony Music's Epic Records for three years, although he would only release one album, Destination Brooklyn.

-In 1995, Slick Rick and Doug E. Fresh reunited for a track on an album titled Play, which received positive reviews; Bret Love wrote, "A welcome flashback to the days when guns, drugs, sex, and violence were not the genre's primary lyrical focus."
-Also on the Play album was "Freak It Out", which featured Uncle Luke, was produced by platinum producer Frankie Cutlass and appeared on the Don't Be a Menace to South Central While Drinking Your Juice in the Hood soundtrack.
+In 1995, Slick Rick and Fresh reunited for a track on an album titled Play, which received positive reviews; Bret Love wrote, "A welcome flashback to the days when guns, drugs, sex, and violence were not the genre's primary lyrical focus."
+Also on the Play album was "Freak It Out", which featured Uncle Luke.
+It was produced by platinum producer Frankie Cutlass and appeared on the Don't Be a Menace to South Central While Drinking Your Juice in the Hood soundtrack.
 Play was certified gold by the RIAA.